w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 > Data lake [@couto2019mapping]
 >
-> “A DL is a _central repository_ system for _storage, processing, and analysis of raw data_, in which the data is kept in its _original format and is processed to be queried only when needed_.
-It can _store a varied amount of formats_ in big data ecosystems, from unstructured, semi-structured, to structured data sources”
+> "A DL is a _central repository_ system for _storage, processing, and analysis of raw data_, in which the data is kept in its _original format and is processed to be queried only when needed_.
+It can _store a varied amount of formats_ in big data ecosystems, from unstructured, semi-structured, to structured data sources"

 :::
 ::: {.column width=50%}